 Refrigerant Leak Detection and Repair

-Depending on how accessible the leak is, whether or not a leak test is needed, and what exactly needs to be repaired, a regular refrigerant leak detection and repair can end up costing anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
-If you’re feeling uneasy, you can ask your air conditioning repair expert to show you his or her process and explain their findings.
+Depending on how accessible the leak is, whether or not a leak test is needed, and what actually requires repair, a regular refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on the accessibility of the leak for the technician.
+If you’re unsure, you can ask your air conditioning repair technician to show you their process and explain their findings.

 AC Circuit Board Replacement